rcspam/audio2ascii/README.md

 # audio2ascii

-    Convert an audio file to an ascii file readable by Natron/Nuke
+    Convert an audio file to an ascii file readable by the Natron/Nuke curve editor.

 #Requirements

-    *Sox: sudo apt-get install sox or  sudo yum install sox To support more audio formats than 'wav': sudo apt-get install libsox-fmt-all (debian)
+ * Sox: sudo apt-get install sox or  sudo yum install sox To support more audio formats than 'wav': sudo apt-get install libsox-fmt-all (debian)
 		Fedora: to mp3 support for sox in fedora you can follow [This](https://unix.stackexchange.com/questions/98524/sox-returns-an-error-when-i-try-to-handle-mp3-files)

-    *Yad: If you want a gui: sudo apt-get install yad ; sudo yum install yad
+ * Yad: If you want a gui: sudo apt-get install yad ; sudo yum install yad

 #Installation / Usage